Frankel Building Group: The Woodlands Reserve

-In 2013, Frankel Building Group announced plans to develop a new luxury neighborhood in The Woodlands’ Village of Indian Springs.
-The Woodlands Reserve, Frankel’s first development project within The Woodlands, became a gated community of 55 residential lots ranging from 12,000 to 23,000 square feet.
+In 2013, Frankel Building Group announced plans to develop a new luxury neighborhood in The Woodlands' Village of Indian Springs.
+The Woodlands Reserve, Frankel's first development project within The Woodlands, became a gated community of 55 residential lots ranging from 12,000 to 23,000 square feet.
 The 4,000 square foot and up custom homes featured a blend of Southern Coastal and Southern French designs with open floor plans, large patios and front porches.
 Prices for the energy-efficient smart homes built with low impact on the surrounding environment started at about $1 million.

 Lakes of Shadow Creek

 In 2014, Frankel Building Group began developing new custom homes on 44 lots in the new Lakes of Shadow Creek residential community.
-The 23.6 acre luxury gated community is located southwest of The Woodlands, three miles from the new Exxon Mobil campus and zoned to Klein Independent School District.
+The 23.6 acre luxury gated community is located southwest of The Woodlands, three miles from the new ExxonMobil campus and zoned to Klein Independent School District.
 Residential lots range from 12,000 to 25,000 square feet.
 Prices for the 3,500 square feet and up custom smart homes designed and built to LEED for Homes standards by Frankel Building Group ranged from about $895,000 to $1.4 million.

 Company awards

-2014 GHBA Houston’s Best PRISM Awards:
+2014 GHBA Houston's Best PRISM Awards: